-Optimist International School is a member of DIS, Dutch International (Primary and Secondary) Schools, of whom are partially funded by the Dutch government.
-Since this funding does not cover all costs, Dutch international schools can charge school fees, within a pre-agreed range, with permission from the Dutch Ministry of Education.
-The tuition fee is currently 4700 euros per pupil.
+Optimist International School is a member of DIS, Dutch International (Primary and Secondary) Schools (www.dutchinternationalschools.nl), all of whom are partially funded by the Dutch government.
+Since this funding does not cover all costs, Dutch International School are allowed to charge school fees, within a pre-agreed range, with permission from the Dutch Ministry of Education.

-To process your application, you must pay a non-refundable admission fee of 200 euros per pupil, which is solely charged prior to the first school year.
-The third part of the school fees is a deposit of 500 euros per pupil which is part of the first invoice for the school fees.
-This deposit is refundable when your child leaves the school and all financial obligations have been fulfilled.
+To process your application, a non-refundable admission fee of €200 is due within 14 days of registering with our application portal and a deposit fee of €500 which is payable with the first school fees invoice.
+This deposit is refundable when your child leaves school and all financial obligations have been fulfilled.